fkretlow/sebastian/README.md

 The fonts are licensed under the [SIL Open Font License](http://scripts.sil.org/ofl).

 **SMuFL compatible version**

 This repository contains a variety of designs for musical symbols in FontForge sfd files.
-It also contains a Unified Font Object (UFO) data structure for a SMuFL-compliant font.
-[SMuFL] (https://w3c.github.io/smufl/gitbook/).
+The project is being developed to use these designs and create a SMuFL-compliant font. (https://w3c.github.io/smufl/gitbook/).

-Release versions will contain an OTF font and the SMuFL *metadata.json* file that supplies supplementary data.
+This work is being done using the Unified Font Object (UFO) data structure in the src folder.

-**USE AT YOUR OWN RISK!**
+Releases will contain an OTF font and the SMuFL *metadata.json* file that supplies supplementary data.

 ### A FEW NOTES